-Here are some tax management suggestions for farmers with 2006 net farm profits:
+Here are some tax management suggestions for farmers with 2007 net farm profits:

 - Purchase quantities of feed and supplies before the year-end in certain situations.
-These prepaid expenses may be limited to 50% of other expenses on Form1040 Schedule F. - Buy needed machinery now.
-Take advantage of the I.R.C. §179 deduction as well as rapid depreciation. - Pay additional wages to family members who actually work on the farm.
-Consider paying holiday bonuses to regular employees. - Purchase IRAs or other tax-deferred retirement plans.
+These prepaid expenses may be limited to 50% of other expenses on Form 1040 Schedule F, Profit or Loss from Farming. - Buy needed machinery now.
+Take advantage of the I.R.C. § 179 deduction as well as rapid depreciation. - Pay additional wages to family members who actually work on the farm.
+Consider paying holiday bonuses to regular employees. - Purchase IRAs or other tax-deferred retirement plans. - Utilize income averaging when preparing their tax returns.